 One of the longest runs in the Alps off the Vorab Glacier takes you all the way into Flims along some easy reds and pleasant blues, but the run is best avoided at the end of the day when the last section gets mighty crowded.
 With the same end section the run off La Siala is almost as long and is deemed by the lift comapny as an "insider tip".
 Well, not much of a secret now.
 There is a lovely long black off the Vorab too, down to Alp Ruschein

 La Vacca, next to the Plaun lift station, does superb lunch-time barbecues (+41 819 279962).
 The Ustria Startgels restaurant next to the Graubergbahn is also good for lunch as is Das Elephant at Crap Masegn.
 The Crap Bar in Laax Murschetg - Crap being local dialect for peak - is a must visit location for après ski.
 In Flims itself the Legna Bar at the bottom station is a popular rendezvous.
 The Rider's Palace is not only a good place to crash, but also the party centre of Laax Murschetg.

 By Public Transport

 The best destination to access the downhill slopes by public transport in this ski area is Flims Dorf, Bergbahnen.
 The bus stop is adjacent to the gondola base station, or you can continue on bus to Laax Murschetg (also adjacent to gondola base station).
 It is also possible to access the lifts in Laax by bus from the station at Ilanz.
-The resort operates the Snow'n'Rail scheme, providing a 20% discount on the combined travel ticket and lift pass.
+The resort operates the Snow'n'Rail scheme, providing a discount on the combined travel ticket and lift pass.
 Click here for details of the Swiss Railways discount scheme.

 Please refer to a map and check local conditions for accurate routing information.